-A client struggling to control blood sugar is recommended carbohydrate limits for meals and snacks but an investigation into the client’s microbiome, micronutrient intake, muscle mass, and stress – all factors that could influence insulin sensitivity and glucose control.
+A client struggling to control blood sugar is recommended carbohydrate limits for meals and snacks.
+However, their microbiome, micronutrient intake, muscle mass, and stress are all factors that could influence insulin sensitivity and glucose control.
 Assessing and addressing these factors is more optimal than just focusing on reducing carbs.

 An individual who has been dealing with chronic constipation is told to increase fiber and water intake and go on walks after meals.
 A functional approach would additionally address how gut bacteria, intestinal motility, hormones and the nervous system could be causing the chronic constipation.

 Scope Of Practice: Registered Dietitians Vs. Certified Nutrition Specialists

 Both Registered Dietitians (RD’s) and Certified Nutrition Specialists (CNS’s) are nutrition professionals qualified to practice medical nutrition therapy – the act of providing nutrition care services for managing or treating a medical condition – in an integrative and functional manner.
 Many RD’s undergo a conventional education but choose to receive further comprehensive training in functional nutrition.
 The education required for the CNS track is usually taught from a functional nutrition perspective and most graduates continue broadening their baseline of knowledge in this area.
 Both the RD and CNS are federally recognized board certifications, but the license, and therefore scope of practice, varies by state.
 In North Carolina, RD’s and CNS’s are eligible for licensure and their scope of practice is generally the same.
 Per the North Carolina Board of Dietetics and Nutrition it includes: